mantrivo/import_magica_voxel_ply/README.md

 - Generates a Texture with Cycles Baking
 - Optimizes Geometry (Limited Dissolve, Triangulate via Modifiers or Operators)

-**Important:** Importing Geometry with many small faces will not work as the Pack Islands Operator in Blender will take really long. (eg dont ty to load the meneger example of magica Voxel (1/4 of meneger takes >15min, the whole likely more than 2h), the monu examples work fine (~10s))
+**Important:** Importing Geometry with many isolated planar sections will not work as the Pack Islands Operator in Blender will take really long. (eg dont try to load the meneger example of magica Voxel (1/4 of meneger takes >15min, the whole likely more than 2h), the monu examples work fine (~10s))